 Now you're all set.
 If you didn't carry out a comparison search earlier, take the opportunity to do so now.

-Once that's done, come back and check out what you can do once getting to the Motorhome Friendly Town of Rotorua.
+Once that's done, come back here and check out what you can do in the Motorhome Friendly Town of Rotorua.
 You are calling in I hope?
 You better! ;)